 16th Street Mall partners recommend Mall design that would expand sidewalks, improve pedestrian safety

-If approved, project would repair infrastructure, enhance the Mall experience for all users.
-Construction likely to begin in 2019.
+If approved, this project would repair infrastructure and enhance the Mall experience for all users.
+Construction is likely to begin in 2020.

 The City and County of Denver and the Regional Transportation District (RTD) are recommending a design for reconstruction of the 16th Street Mall that would expand sidewalks for walking, café seating and other activities, and move transit lanes to the center or offset-center of each block.
 These updates are designed to enhance the Mall experience for visitors while improving pedestrian safety and mobility on the city’s most transit-rich street.

 The proposed design would update and modernize the Mall’s deteriorating infrastructure, while honoring its iconic look.
 It is a modified version of one of the options released in October 2017, refined this winter based on input from downtown workers, Mall businesses and the broader community.